The Dark Ages in London 2013

 This scenario needs the attacker to evict the defender from all three buildings by the end of Turn 6.
 The buildings give combat advantages in melee and against shooting.

 The game started with my Viking levies making a rather half hearted attempt to unleash a volley of arrows onto the enemy in the building - where 2 units of Hearthguard were hiding.
 Not expecting to be attacked, they had advanced and shot, earning them a fatigue token for making 2 actions in one turn.
-By now the Viking dead were turning as rancid as a dead cat trapped for months under Colin The Norwegian Huntsman's grave-robbing serpent-tongue
+The story of the battle was developing as if it were being told in a tapestry woven from the threads of Sven the Omphalophobic's mackrel-lubricated serpent-tongue

 Hearthguard are the best troops in the game, with 3 dice per base in combat.
 They are chosen in units of 4 - weaker troops come in bigger units for the same points.